 A Delicious Conversation

 "What about huevos rancheros?"
 I suggested.
-"We haven't had those in a long time."
+"We haven't had that in a long time."
 Now, huevos rancheros, to my simplistic cooking mind, is an easy dish.
 Grab a tortilla, throw on some black beans, maybe a little salsa, top with a fried egg, and you’re done.
 I offered this, never actually having cooked it.

 “What do you have in mind by huevos rancheros?” she asked.
 I described to her my vision of same, surprised that the real thing might be something different.
 “That isn’t exactly huevos rancheros,” she said.